lnkn/blog/src/pages/Salted_Caramel_Scotcheroos/index.md

 ---
 title: Salted Caramel Scotcheroos description : These bars make for such a great holiday treat and you will be reaching for your second scotcheroo in no time.
-date: '2018-09-28'
+date: '2018-10-15'
 image: Scotcheroo1.jpg
 lead: Warning- baking these will result in happy friends and tummies.
 ---
-*Salted Caramel Scotcheroos coming your way!
+Salted Caramel Scotcheroos coming your way!
 I baked these incredible bars for a party and they were gone so fast that I almost felt bad I didn't bring more!
-These bars make for such a great treat and you will be reaching for your second scotcheroo in no time.*
+These bars make for such a great treat and you will be reaching for your second scotcheroo in no time.

+## The Recipe

+#### Yields: 24 scotcheroo bars

 #### Prep time: 30 minutes | Chill time: 1 hour | Total time: 1 hour 30 minutes

-**Yields: 24 bars**

-## Ingredients:
+## Ingredients
+#### The Bars
 - 1 cup **granulated sugar**
 - 6 tablespoons of **unsalted butter**
 - 1/2 cup heavy **whipping cream**